 This one increases your movement speed in the jungle, bushes, or river, which is pretty much essential when you’re the Jungler.

 What are the best spells for Lee Sin?

 An absolute must-have for the Jungler.
 It makes you stronger against Jungle monsters, but means you’ll get less gold from lane minions.
 Upgrade to Chilling Smite to get kills in gank, or Challenging Smite if you’re up against an aggressive Jungler.

 Flash opens up a whole raft of combo possibilities for Lee Sin.
 And, if you get in trouble, it gives you extra defensive options as well.

 By now, you’re surely an expert in all things Lee Sin.
 If you’d like to find out where your favourite hero ranks, best check out our League of Legends: Wild Rift tier list.
-And don’t forget that we also have guides for League of Legends: Wild Rift Malphite, League of Legends: Wild Rift Wukong, and League of Legends: Wild Rift Evelynn.
+And don’t forget that we also have guides for Wild Rift’s Irelia, Wild Rift’s Riven, and Wild Rift’s Seraphine.
 If you’re just starting out, our League of Legends: Wild Rift guide is the one you need.